Econify/generative-ts/README.md

 ## Package publishing and ownership

-Both the "main" `generative-ts` package and the scoped `@generative-ts` packages are controlled by the generative-ts npm organization and require either 2FA or a granular access token for publishing.
-Currently the 'developer' team in the org only has read permissions to these packages, so that the only way they can be published is via ci/cd (as described below).
+Both the "main" `generative-ts` package and the scoped `@generative-ts` packages are controlled by the generative-ts npm organization.
+Currently the 'developer' team in the org only has read permissions.
+The only way the packages can be published is via ci/cd.

 Releases are published via circleci job upon pushes to branches that have a name starting with `release/`.
 The job requires an NPM token that has publishing permissions to both `generative-ts` and `@generative-ts`.
-Currently this is a "granular" token set to expire every 30 days, created by @jnaglick
+Currently this is a "granular" token set to expire every 30 days, created by @jnaglick, set in a circleci context.